 Fagu Purnima or Holi is thought because of the occasion of colors and falls between February/March.
 This spirited occasion is enjoyed by playing with colors and water.

 The day is meant to be a celebration of the death of ‘Holika,’ somebody who tried to kill Vishnu’s devotee Prahlad.
 She and Prahlad were each lit, however, solely Holika burned to death.
 This might be the explanation for splashing one another with water.

-Dashain is known as a major festivals of Nepal as about 80 percent of the people are Hindu.
-This most auspicious occasion is widely known to rejoice the ending of fine over evil.
+Dashain is known as a major festival of Nepal as about 80 percent of the people are Hindu.
+This most auspicious occasion is widely known to rejoice in the ending of fine over evil.

 Although a majority of Nepalese celebrate it, the manner of celebration varies in keeping with communities.

 Tihar could be a five-day-long festival that takes place fifteen days once Dashain celebrations.
 This occasion is widely known by attending crows and dogs at the beginning of two days severally.
 On the third day, people worship cows in the morning.

 While Dipawali (Lighting) is observed within the evening by loving the God of wealth- Laxmi and lighting candles in the house.
 Oxen worshiped on the fourth day, and Govardhan Pooja conducted throughout the evening.